 This almond lemon biscotti recipe is a go to in my kitchen.
 For a while, I had a biscotti every single morning with my iced coffee after the gym.
 I finally decided I had to get rid of that habit and quit making them for a while…

-Giada’s Lemon Almond Biscotti Recipe
+Lemon Biscotti Recipe

 I originally got the recipe from Giada on The Food Network but soon began to make it mine.
 I ditched the white chocolate, subbed in some whole wheat flour, and enhanced the almond flavor with almond extract – little tweaks to make the recipe suit my tastes and needs.